 For starters, it’s history.
 Floriana has a rich religious and cultural history.
 It also makes part of the central grand harbour archipelago and it a stone-throw away from the beautiful capital city of Valletta.
 Floriana is home to popular hotels and accommodation.
 The granaries of Floriana are of impressive proportions and also offer an attraction on their own.
-The Granaries used to be used as huge store facilities for grain imported from Sicily.
+The Granaries used to be used as huge storage facilities for grain imported from Sicily.
 This site is where most of the major big concerts take place when a famous singer tours this part of the Mediterranean.

 A Mecca for music festivals

 One thing which definitely puts Floriana on the map of the world is its hosting of some incredible concerts by very popular artists.
 The main stage which is set up on the Granaries has welcomed big names such as Zucchero (who came to Malta on multiple occasions) and Maltese, world-renowned tenor Joseph Calleja who still holds a free concert every year.
 But that is not all.
 Over the past years (since 2007 to be exact) Malta and Floriana have been the hosts of the renowned Isle of MTV concert.
 The concert has brought with it top artists such as Lady Gaga, Snoop Dogg, Akon, Enrique Iglesias and Maroon 5 among many others.
 The concerts have been attracting crowds of all age and gender in their thousands and with every edition, the number simply grows stronger.